dialex/start-testing/docs/concepts/tester-responsibilities.md

 --------

 - Testing is building credibility for yourself and your organisation, which serves you and which you are serving.

+Strive to earn the respect and trust of your team.

+- You're often the bearer of bad news.
+Own it and deliver the information with compassion and humility.
+- Your role is to help to prevent programmers and managers from being fooled—and that that starts with not being fooled yourself

 The goal of a tester is not _just_ finding issues, otherwise you might become [a perfectionist that raises mostly low-value issues](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/).
 Instead, your focus should be pursuing quality and keeping it at a high level.
 Finding issues is just a consequence of that pursuit.